Red Light Therapy for Eczema at Home: Research & Best Devices

 red light therapy for eczema at home

-The second option, which is more suited for small areas, is a handheld red LED light therapy device.
+The third option, which is more suited for small targeted areas, is a handheld red LED light therapy device.

 Handheld devices contain fewer LEDs and are less powerful than LED panels.